-Only now does Hülegü presents himself – this time with no mention of a Qaghan, as expected in the circumstances of 1262.
-Despite the use of "we", this time Hülegü addresses his target by his own name, and does not speaks for all the Mongols (compare the meaning of "we" in his earlier messages to the kings of Iran, al-Naṣīr and Sultan Quṭuz).
-This may reflect not only the inner Mongol lack of unity, but a possible intention of Hülegü to differ himself from Berke Khan of Ulus Jochi, who was operating at the time against Eastern Europe.
-Hülegü's intended addressee is not one man, but the King of France along with all his nobles and subjects, similar to the earlier letters to Quṭuz and al-Naṣīr.
+Only now does Hülegü presents himself—this time with no mention of a Qaghan, as would be expected in the circumstances of 1262.
+Despite the use of “we,” this time Hülegü addresses his target by his own name, and does not speaks for all the Mongols (compare the meaning of “we” in his earlier messages to the kings of Iran, al-Naṣīr and Sultan Quṭuz).
+This may reflect not only the internal lack of Mongol unity, but a possible intention of Hülegü to differ himself from Berke Khan of Ulus Jochi, who was operating at the time against Eastern Europe.
+At the same time Hülegü’s intended addressee is not one man, but the King of France along with all his nobles and subjects, similar to the earlier letters to Quṭuz and al-Naṣīr.

-Immediately follows is the demand for submission, clear and bereft of any stories or intermediates.
-The threat facing those who do not submit will now be brought in a long and detailed list of Mongol victories over the peoples who refused to believe the divine mandate, and therefore encountered terrible fate.
-Some, however, choosing to support the Mongols, remained safe and protected.
-This list of conquests encompass events dating back to the days of Chinggis Khan, and then – in more details – the actions of Hülegü himself.
-This part stretches over 46 lines in Meyvaert's edition, and will not be discussed in this occasion; yet at the description of the conquest of Baghdad, the letter's rhetoric reached its zenith:
+Immediately following the introduction is the demand for submission, clear and bereft of any stories or intermediates.
+The threat facing those who do not submit will now be described through a long and detailed list of Mongol victories over the peoples who refused to believe the divine mandate, and therefore encountered a terrible fate.
+Some, however, chose to support the Mongols, and remained safe and protected.
+This list of conquests encompasses events dating back to the days of Chinggis Khan, and up through (in even more detail) the actions of Hülegü himself.
+The letter’s rhetoric reached its zenith in the description of the conquest of Baghdad:

-He [the Caliph] ridiculously boasted that as a descendant of Machomet, the unspeakable pseudo prophet of the Saracens, he was the pope and head of the world, and he did not hesitate to insist that the Almighty Creator had created the heavens, the earth and everything in it for the said Machmet and his people only.
-Trusting hugely in his own high magnificence, his countless wealth, castles and troops he chose to join battle with us rather than amicably obey our order.
-We defeated him just like all the other rebels in open combat, killing two thousand thousands of his men and a host of others too many to count.
-In the city of Baldach lived the patriarch of the Nestorians with his bishops, monks, priests, clerics and Christians; we separated all of them from the Saracens, enriched them and ordered them to live safely and peacefully with their possessions.
+He [the Caliph] ridiculously boasted that as a descendant of Machomet, the unspeakable pseudo-prophet of the Saracens, he was the pope and head of the world, and he did not hesitate to insist that the Almighty Creator had created the heavens, the earth, and everything in it for the said Machmet [sic] and his people only.
+Trusting hugely in his own high magnificence, his countless wealth, castles, and troops he chose to join battle with us rather than amicably obey our order.
+We defeated him just like all the other rebels in open combat, killing two thousand thousands of his men and a host of others, too many to count.
+In the city of Baldach lived the patriarch of the Nestorians with his bishops, monks, priests, clerics, and Christians; we separated all of them from the Saracens, enriched them, and ordered them to live safely and peacefully with their possessions.

-In this part this letter not only uses the addressee's language, but also his view, thus slandering the Caliph and Islam in general.
-This rhetoric of praise and offence echoes Hülegü's last contacts, to al-Naṣīr and Quṭuz; yet unlike these, the insults are not intended for the addressee, but for a third party – a mutual enemy.
-This element draws this letter to Louis IX closer to Hülegü's first contact with the west, which called upon the kings of Iran to join his cause against the Mulahida.
-The description of the fate of Baghdad's Christians is parallel to the earlier description of those who chose to follow the Mongols; this correlation, and the emphasis on the separation between the rebels and the followers, practically defines the Christians of Baghdad as il.
+This part the letter not only uses the addressee’s language but also his worldview, slandering the Caliph and Islam in general.
+This rhetoric of praise and offence echoes Hülegü’s last messages to al-Naṣīr and Quṭuz.
+Here, though, the insults are not intended for the addressee but for a third party—a mutual enemy.
+This element draws the letter to Louis IX closer to Hülegü’s first contact with the west, which called upon the kings of Iran to join his cause against the mulahida.
+The description of the fate of Baghdad’s Christians is parallel to the earlier description of those who chose to follow the Mongols; this correlation, and the emphasis on the separation between the rebels and the followers, practically defines the Christians of Baghdad as il.

-The letter then continues to the conquest of Syria, with a remark about the Latin slaves released by John of Hungary, by Hülegü's order.
+The letter then continues to describe the conquest of Syria, with a remark about the Latin slaves released by John of Hungary on Hülegü’s order.
 Then Hülegü returns from the far lands to Louis himself: